Peter Biar Ajak: Personal life and education

-Career and activism
+Career and activism in South Sudan

 Determined to help South Sudan develop and succeed, Ajak returned to his country after completing his degree at Harvard.
 He became the World Bank's In-Country Economist and advised the government on the economic development of the country, including by contributing to the South Sudan Development Plan, the South Sudan Growth Strategy, and South Sudan Vision 2040.
 Following South Sudan gaining independence on July 9, 2011, Ajak joined the Government as Senior Advisor to the Minister of National Security, serving as the Coordinator of Policy and Strategy in the Office of the Minister of National Security in the Office of the President of South Sudan.
 In this role, he contributed to the development of South Sudan White Paper on Intelligence and National Security, the South Sudan National Security Policy & Strategy, and the South Sudan National Security Act.
 Ajak also became the Co-Country Director, and later a Senior Advisor, for the International Growth Centre (IGC) – an economic policy institute based at the London School of Economics and University of Oxford.
 In January 2012, he founded the Center for Strategic Analyses and Research (C-SAR) – an independent policy think tank in Juba.
 Prior to his arrest, Ajak served as a political economy analyst for UNICEF from 2017 to 2018.